Our Team

 Vancouver General Hospital

-Alisha is currently a medical student at UBC and previously completed a Master’s of Public Health with a focus on social inequities and health, and a Bachelor’s of Science in Molecular Biology.
+Alisha is currently an emergency medicine resident at Vancouver’s General Hospital and previously completed a Master’s of Public Health with a focus on social inequities and health, and a Bachelor’s of Science in Molecular Biology.
 She has been involved with the EMED study as a Research Assistant since February 2021 and is now focusing primarily on healthcare provider engagement with the study.
 Her research interests include substance use and addictions and women’s health.
 She enjoys cycling, travelling, drinking copious amounts of coffee, and trying to keep her covid plant collection alive.
 In her free time, she continues her pursuit of finding the world’s best croissant.

 Sahi Hajirawala, BSc